DKW2/CS174A-Public/hw4/writeup.md

 - Weekdays has 8 rows
 - Flights has 1148675 rows

 Those are basically imported in homework2.
 If you don't then do these again.
+Instructions for importing will be found on the HW2.

-### Part B. SQL Queries (60 points):
+### Part B. SQL Queries (45 points):

 For each question below, write a single SQL query to answer that question (you can use subqueries this time), and save your submission in individual files `q1.sql`, `q2.sql`, etc.